thomasmdickinson/lab-soc-about/policy/conduct.md

 ## Reporting

-If you are being harassed by a member of lab-soc, notice that someone else is being harassed, or have any other concerns, please contact an administrator (listed at the top of this document) directly or file a report using the Mastodon reporting system (click the "..." on a post and then use the reporting feature).
+If you are being harassed by a member of labyrinth.social, notice that someone else is being harassed, or have any other concerns, please contact an administrator (listed at the top of this document) directly or file a report using the Mastodon reporting system (click the "..." on a post and then use the reporting feature).

-This code of conduct applies to lab-soc, but if you are being harassed by a member of our community outside our spaces, we still want to know about it.
+This code of conduct applies to labyrinth.social, but if you are being harassed by a member of our community outside our spaces, we still want to know about it.
 We will take all good-faith reports of harassment by our members, especially the administrators, seriously.
 This includes harassment outside our spaces and harassment that took place at any point in time.

-The admins reserve the right to exclude people from lab-soc based on their past behavior, including behavior outside lab-soc spaces and behavior towards people who are not in lab-soc.
+The admins reserve the right to exclude people from labyrinth.social based on their past behavior, including behavior outside labyrinth.social spaces and behavior towards people who are not in labyrinth.social.
 We will not name harassment victims without their affirmative consent.

 ## Consequences